Founder and Principal at Resolve Gets Results

 I am a coach/mentor to leaders and management teams in the UK, and I mentor in the .Cocoon program in Estonia.

 For over 20 years, I have been a business consultant.
 I help companies to win more business from new and existing customers.
 I also help them to solve difficult problems, which stop them from becoming great performers and from developing great leadership skills and a high-performance culture.
 I have conducted many successful projects which have required creativity, original thinking, logical analysis, and strong people skills.
 My work has often had a vital impact on the client organizations I work for.

 My career has been nearly 40 years.
 I started work in engineering as a management trainee before I went to university.
 I graduated in 1984, and after 4 years in software development, I took a sales role in a company that built high technology textile machinery.
 After two years, they sent me to the USA, where I ran their sales and service business for five years.
 I returned to the UK, took an MBA (Masters’ degree in Business Administration) for one year, and worked for a management consultancy for 8 years in the UK, USA, and continental Europe.
-I set up my consulting firm in 2005 and have been self-employed most of the time since then.
-There have been three different stages of my self-employed career, with different groups of business partners and a different business model each time.
-The current stage began in 2016.
+I set up Resolve Gets Results in 2005.

 The big WHY, the cause, is that I want to change the way business is done and how it is seen by as many people as possible.
 The most successful long-term businesses are healthy, creative places where people feel psychologically safe, happy, and inspired to achieve things they never believed they could do.
 These businesses all have a compelling purpose beyond profit – they meet a need, they have a positive impact on the world, and they are never driven by fear or greed.